LiDAR MOT-DETR: A LiDAR-based Two-Stage Transformer for 3D Multiple Object Tracking: Experiments

 \paragraph{Effect of base object detector used.} We evaluated our method on both FocalFormer3D \cite{focalformer3d}, a SOTA object detector, and CenterPoint \cite{Centerpoint}, an older object detector.
-We found out that a large 8.3 \,pp aMOTA difference between the detectors themselves was reduced to only 1.7 \,pp post-tracking (table \ref{tab:motmetrics-centerpoint}).
-Therefore, the gains provided by LiDAR MOT-DETR are higher when used with older/underperforming object detectors. \paragraph{Effect of smoother model.} Additionally, we evaluated the performance of the tracker with and without the underlying smoother model.
-Table \ref{tab:motmetrics-centerpoint} shows that the performance gain provided when applying the smoother to the CenterPoint detections (5.4 \,pp) is much larger than the gain when applying it to the FocalFormer3D detections (2.3 \,pp).
+We found that a large 8.4\,pp aMOTA difference between the detectors themselves was reduced to only 1.7\,pp post-tracking in (table \ref{tab:motmetrics-centerpoint}) with our two stage method.
+Therefore, the gains provided by LiDAR MOT-DETR are higher when used with older/underperforming object detectors.\\ \\ \textbf{Effect of smoother model.} Additionally, we evaluated the performance of the tracker with and without the underlying smoother model.
+Table \ref{tab:motmetrics-centerpoint} shows that the performance gain provided when applying the smoother to the CenterPoint detections (5.4\,pp) is much larger than the gain when applying it to the FocalFormer3D detections (2.3\,pp).
 Thus, much of the gain which LiDAR MOT-DETR gives to the older object detectors comes from the smoothing step, not necessarily the tracker.
 This highlights the importance of the smoother model in our approach, as it helps maintain internal consistency of bounding boxes.
-An example of this is illustrated in Figure \ref{fig:demo}, where we see how poorly-detected bounding boxes from the raw detector are corrected by the smoother and tracker. \paragraph{Additional results on nuScenes dataset} We provide additional results on the performance of individual classes in the nuScenes test set in Table \ref{tab:class_wise}.
-These results were generated using a temporal window of 15 and the online variant of LiDAR MOT-DETR.
-We see significant improvement in all classes compared to the underlying centerpoint~\cite{Centerpoint} tracks except the trailer class.
-This shows how well using the temporal features in transformers improves tracking.
+An example of this is illustrated in Figure \ref{fig:demo}, where we see how poorly-detected bounding boxes from the raw detector are corrected by the smoother and tracker.\\ \\ \textbf{Effect of pre-training.} In table \ref{tab:pretraining}, we demonstrate the advantage and performance boost we get as a result of pre-training our model (excluding the detector) on a large-scale auto ground-truthed proprietary dataset.
+When training our model solely on nuScenes, we see a 1.3\,pp improvement in aMOTA when incorporating the smoother instead of when not.
+However, we achieve an additional 5\,pp in aMOTA when pre-training our model on the proprietary dataset.
+This shows, although the proprietary dataset rather consists of automatically generated ground-truth, our smoother and tracker clearly benefit from large volumes of data.\\

-\paragraph{Qualitative results on nuScenes validation set} We present some dense scenarios where the LiDAR MOT-DETR works to clean up detector output as seen in figure \ref{fig:demo2}.
-In frame 1, we demonstrate how a crowd is sparsely detected by the CenterPoint object detector (a. area highlighted in blue rectangle).
-The smoother is able to precisely extract objects of relevance in the scene.
-However, in the area highlight in purple, we show some failure cases of missed objects which could be improved upon.